SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 When a subscription is created, {{< product-c8y-iot >}} starts to create and forward notifications within the subscription's scope to the Messaging Service subsystem.
-The Message Service does not necessarily retain these messages; it only retains a subscription topic's messages if the topic is persistent and it has at least one known consumer.
+The Message Service does not necessarily retain these messages; it only retains a subscription topic's messages if the topic is persistent, and it has at least one consumer for the topic that is or has been connected.

 {{< c8y-admon-info >}}
+The set of retained topic messages that have not been received and acknowledged by a given consumer are known as the consumer's *backlog*.

 Only consumers of persistent subscription topics have backlogs that are maintained across client reconnections.

 Consumers of non-persistent subscription topics get a new backlog pointing only to the next (latest) topic message when